 I knew someone once who was determined to like sea urchin roe, even though it disgusted him every time he tried it.
-When I asked him why, he seemed puzzled and said he hadn't really thought about it, finally concluding that it seemed like he should be able to like it, that as an amateur foodie he ought to overcome this food phobia, and that the challenge of it made the whole thing more exciting.
-I thought he was weird.
+When I asked him why, he seemed puzzled and said he hadn't really thought about it, finally concluding that it seemed like he

-I have found my sea urchin roe nemesis.
-It is called Beef liver.
-It is one of those things I think I can and will enjoy, and in my mind has a particular appeal to it - in fact, I can actually imagine how it tastes, and it tastes good.
+good.
 Crispy fried, tender on the inside, with onions, bacon and gravy, I am drooling thinking about it.
 It has been a few years since I had the desire to try liver (last time was around 2005, I think, not a particularly successful attempt), but earlier this summer, I read a passage in Julie and Julia that reinstated the bizarre urge.
 In the book, she describes a delicious-sounding calf liver dish that is pan-fried, then baked with breadcrumbs in a delectable sauce that is creamy, rich and wonderful.
 Ooh.
 How could that possibly not be enjoyable?
 Second time's a charm?

-Enthusiastically, I bought a pound of grass-fed, organic beef liver but continually chickened out of making it.
 What if I hated it?
 What if I could never like liver?
 It stared at me every time I opened the freezer door.
 I had returned the copy of Julie and Julia, so I couldn't turn back to it for inspiration.
 Then last week, after several discussions about cooking liver with D's mum and uncle, I finally got the nerve to cook this thing.

 A pound is a lot for two people, so I would use half for our dinner, and half for a pate.
-I forgot to get D's mum's recipe before we left Deep River, so I used an Emeril recipe I found online - Calf's Liver with Bacon, Caramelized Onions and Sherry.
-Title sounded good.
+I forgot to get D's mum's recipe before we left Deep River, so I used an Emeril recipe I found online -

 Here is a tiny tiny photo stolen from Food Network.